jieter/django-tables2/docs/pages/custom-rendering.rst

       <td class="age">...</td>
     </tr>

-You can also specify ``attrs`` attribute when creating a column. django-tables2 supports 3 different dictionaries, this way you can give different attributes to column tags in table header (``th``), rows (``td``) or footer (``tf``)
+You can also specify ``attrs`` attribute when creating a column. ``attrs`` is a dictionary which contains attributes which by default get rendered on various tags involved with rendering a column.
+You can read more about them in :ref:`column-attributes`. django-tables2 supports 3 different dictionaries, this way you can give different attributes to column tags in table header (``th``), rows (``td``) or footer (``tf``)

 .. sourcecode:: python